City approves police entry program

 The Athens City Council passed final reading of an Ordinance on Tuesday providing special seniority pay for newly-hired police officers with full-time, paid, law enforcement experience.

-Chief Buddy Hill said the Lateral Entry Program will help the department get qualified officers who would not want to move to the APD if they were relegated to the bottom salary on the step plan.
+Chief Buddy Hill said the Lateral Entry Program will help the department get qualified officers who would not want to move to the Athens Police Department if they were relegated to the bottom salary on the step plan.

 "It's beneficial to hire people who've had police experience in most cases," Hill said when the item came up for a first reading on May 11.
 "There's less training required.
 We only need to teach them how we do it."